rene-aguirre/pywinusb/README.rst

 -------

-The most convenient way of installing is using `easy_install` or `pip`, I recomend to do this once you are familiar with the library as you might loose track of the example source files, but you can take a look to the example or the source browsing the github repository.
+The most convenient way of installing is using `easy_install` or `pip`, I recommend to do this once you are familiar with the library as you might loose track of the example source files, but you can take a look to the example or the source browsing the github repository.